 To report WORKERS' COMPENSATION FRAUD, you may call the Fraud and Noncompliance Unit at 800-592-6003.

-To report WORKERS' COMPENSATION NONCOMPLIANCE, please fill out the form below and send it to:Department of Labor and Industrial Relations
+To report WORKERS' COMPENSATION NONCOMPLIANCE, you may call the Fraud and Noncompliance Unit at 800-592-6003 or you can fill out the form below and sent it to:Department of Labor and Industrial Relations

 Division of Workers’ Compensation